-We operate a reliable telephone booking process to secure the trailer you need for the dates you require - call 01432 820183 or 07527900274 - we are open 7 days a week including bank holidays.
+We operate a reliable telephone booking process to secure the trailer you need for the dates you require - call 01432 820183 - we are open 7 days a week including bank holidays.
 Outside hours leave a voice message & we will call you back.

 We need details of the load & the tow vehicle to recommend the most suitable trailer; And the exact dates you need the hire to start & end.
 Trailers can be collected from 8am on the first day of the hire period and must be returned by 5.30pm on the final day of the hire period.
 A single day hire is a calendar day, NOT a 24 hour period.